deuskarao/Bash_Compilation/Server_Backup_Bash/README.md

 ## Usage

-4 Variables need to be filled;

-SSH Connection ex. : user1@192.168.1.123

-    what_to_backup   --> What you want to save

-    server_username  --> Your username on backup server

-    server_passwd    --> Your password on backup server
+Script Order of Use:

+    backup_daily     --> To run on your pc

-    server_ip        --> Your ip on backup server
+    after_backup.sh  --> To run on backup server after backup